 collection_method=charge_automatically, you might need to bring the customer back on-session to complete SCA.
 You can do so with our Hosted Invoice Page, or through the custom handling described in the third scenario.

 If your application uses the Pay Invoice endpoint, you either need to start using the Hosted Invoice Page or build custom handling because this endpoint will return an HTTP 402 error when SCA is required.
 If you choose to build custom handling, you need to use the invoice’s PaymentIntent to drive the payment to completion.
 You also need to set off_session when attempting to pay an invoice using the endpoint.

 Tools for collecting off-session payments

-Stripe Billing offers a set of pre-built tools that can automatically handle payments that require 3D Secure authentication.
+Stripe Billing offers a set of prebuilt tools that can automatically handle payments that require 3D Secure authentication.

-You can choose to have Stripe take care of:
+You can choose to have Stripe:

-|Action||User presence||Sends SCA email|
+|Action||Customer presence||Sends SCA email|